a11yproject/a11yproject.com/_posts/2013-01-14-keyboard-navigation-with-access-keys.md

 layout: post
 title: |
     How To Add Keyboard Navigation with Access Keys
-tldr: Access Keys are simple shortcuts that allow for simple keyboard navigation
+description: Access Keys are simple shortcuts that allow for simple keyboard navigation
 # date:
 # last_updated:
 categories: